 Right of access and correction

-You can access the personal information relating to you contained in the file by sending a written request to the
+You can access the personal information we have about you at any time by sending a written request to the person in charge of your file or to the address below:

 - The right to consult the personal information in the file free of charge